 Today I share why it’s important to get clear on what your business stands for and how to get started with this.
-You can read this as a blog here or listen to me sharing the same content on the Give-to-Profit Podcast show here:
+Read this below or listen to me sharing the same content on the Give-to-Profit Podcast show:

 The clue is in your choice of cafe…

-If you had the choice between buying a cuppa from a bland coffee shop or one that stands for something meaningful, that cares about those in its community and supports charities or social causes, assuming a comparable quality of tea/coffee, which one would you be most likely to go to?
-The one doing good in your community or the other one?
+If you had the choice between buying a lovely cuppa from a bland coffee shop or one that stands for something meaningful, cares about its community and supports charities or social causes, which cafe would you be most likely to go to?
+The one doing good or the other one?

-So far everyone I’ve asked when speaking at events has said they’d buy from the cafe doing good.
+So far everyone I’ve asked has said they’d buy from the cafe doing good.
 This supports what research consistently tells us–that if you’re not clear what your business stands for and are not demonstrating the good you’re doing you’re likely to be losing business to your competition.

 I live in a small coastal Scottish village where two new cafes have recently opened their doors.
 One is consistently busy while the other is much quieter.
 Why?